ANNO-MCMXCVI/Chris-notes/content/index.md

 ---
-title: Welcome to Quartz
+title: These are my notes
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my obsidian folder.
+If you have the link, it's probably because you know who I am.